Mahonia repens aka Creeping Barberry

 Creeping Barberry, Oregon Grape, Trunkee Barberry, Mahonia Repens, Creeping Mahonia

-How to care for Creeping Barberry
+How difficult is it to take care of Creeping Barberry

 Creeping Barberry is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.